cchitsiang/awesome-stars/topics.md

 - [jdx/mise](https://github.com/jdx/mise) - dev tools, env vars, task runner
 - [mckaywrigley/chatbot-ui](https://github.com/mckaywrigley/chatbot-ui) - AI chat for every model.
 - [heyman/heynote](https://github.com/heyman/heynote) - A dedicated scratchpad for developers
-- [dream-num/univer](https://github.com/dream-num/univer) - Univer is an open-source alternative to Google Sheets, Slides, and Docs
+- [dream-num/univer](https://github.com/dream-num/univer) - Univer is an open-source productivity tool dev kit helping you integrate spreadsheets, docs and slides into your applications.
 - [bleedline/aimoneyhunter](https://github.com/bleedline/aimoneyhunter) - ai副业赚钱大集合，教你如何利用ai做一些副业项目，赚取更多额外收益。The Ultimate Guide to Making Money with AI Side Hustles: Learn how to leverage AI for some cool side gigs and rake in some extra cash.
 Check out the English version
 - [facebook/stylex](https://github.com/facebook/stylex) - StyleX is the styling system for ambitious user interfaces.
 - [open-mmlab/Amphion](https://github.com/open-mmlab/Amphion) - Amphion (/æmˈfaɪən/) is a toolkit for Audio, Music, and Speech Generation.
 Its purpose is to support reproducible research and help junior researchers and engineers get started in the field of audio,